ThomasVuNguyen/comfyWeb/raspberryPiSetup.md

 # Installing comfyScript

 ComfyScript is a list of pre-built Python scripts for you to start making your projects as quickly as possible.
-Although, you can totally use ComfySpace without ComfyScript
+Although, you can totally use ComfySpace without ComfyScript.

+When opening a Space, the comfyScript folder will be automatically updated from the Github Repo.